-The Issuer is subject to regulation by the SBIF and by the Central Bank with regard to certain matters, including reserve requirements, interest rates, foreign exchange mismatches and market risks.
+The Issuer is subject to regulation by the SBIF.
+In addition, the Issuer is subject to regulation by the Central Bank with regard to certain matters, including reserve requirements, interest rates, foreign exchange mismatches and market risks.
+Changes in banking regulations may materially and adversely affect the Issuer's business, financial condition and results of operations.
 Chilean laws, regulations, policies and interpretations of laws relating to the banking sector and financial institutions are continually evolving and changing.
-Any new reforms could result in increased competition in the industry and thus may have a material adverse effect on the Issuer's financial condition and results of operations.
+These new reforms could result in increased competition in the industry and thus may have a material adverse effect on the Issuer's financial condition and results of operations.